danbev/learning-iot/doc/rf.md

 lower-frequency radio waves.
 Radio waves can travel through most nonconductive materials,

+### Signal
+Any series of data points that change over time can be through of as a signal.

 ### Modulated Signal
 This example is of a computer sending data over a telephone, like when we used